Climate-Resilient Inclusive Urban WASH in Melanesian Pacific

 Dr Linus Digim’Rina, UPNG

-Water for Women is proud to be partnering with the International WaterCentre, WaterAid Papua New Guinea, University of South Pacific, Vanuatu National University, University of Papua New Guinea, and UACS Consulting for this important research work.
+Water for Women is proud to have partnered with the International WaterCentre, WaterAid Papua New Guinea, University of South Pacific, Vanuatu National University, University of Papua New Guinea, and UACS Consulting for this important research work.

 Feature photo: An urban settlement in Solomon Islands (IWC)